kamilburda/gimp-export-layers/DEVELOPMENT.md

 * initializing a package or a library,
 * standalone scripts such as test runners, git hooks, etc.

-Do not execute functions from the GIMP API or PDB on the module or class level as they are not fully initialized yet and cause the application to crash.
+Do not execute functions from the GIMP API or PDB on the module or class level.
+The modules are executed during GIMP startup when the GIMP API is not fully initialized yet, resulting in error messages and the plug-in procedures failing to register to the GIMP PDB.

-Do not call the `_` function to mark module- or class-level strings as translatable.
+Do not wrap module- or class-level translatable strings with the `_` function.
 You need to defer the translation until the strings are used in the local scope.
-Define `N_` as a function to mark the strings as translatable and then use the `_` function in the local scope to perform the actual translation.
+Instead, define `N_` as a function to mark the module- and class-level strings as translatable and then use the `_` function in the local scope to perform the actual translation.

 #### Execution in `__main__`